William F. Farley: Zrii, LLC

-In May 2007, Farley launched a brand-new multi-level marketing health and beauty company based out of Salt Lake City, Utah.
+In May 2007, Farley launched "Zrii, LLC", a multi-level marketing health and beauty company based out of Salt Lake City, Utah.
 Zrii, a Sanskrit word which means "light, luster, splendor, and prosperity", was endorsed by lifestyle guru Deepak Chopra and the Chopra Center for Wellbeing.
 The basis of its namesake product was a juice extracted from the amalaki fruit, which is grown exclusively in India at the base of the Himalayas.

 In February 2009, 35 employees staged a walkout of Zrii headquarters and demanded that Farley resign..
-In December 2009, Farley won $400,000 in a settlement agreement with LifeVantage Corporation, where many of his former employees were hired.
+In December 2009, Farley won a settlement agreement with LifeVantage Corporation, where many of his former employees were hired.

 Management style

-Farley spent over $3 million a year on programs at his subsidiaries that encouraged physical fitness, good nutrition, and smoking cessation.
+Farley dedicated three million dollars a year to programs at his subsidiaries that encouraged physical fitness, good nutrition, and smoking cessation.
 He traveled to work sites and solicited employees' opinions about the quality of their food and facilities, making improvements as suggested by employees.

 Farley installed baseball fields, tracks, and other fitness facilities at plants and factories.

 Politics

-Farley supports Republican political candidates.
-In 2016 he donated over $10,000 to the Donald Trump Victory fund.
+In 2016, he donated over $10,000 to the Donald Trump Victory fund.

 Philanthropic activity

 A firm believer in education, Farley has contributed millions of dollars to his alma maters.
-His largest single contribution was a $3.5 million gift to Bowdoin College in 1984, which resulted in Farley Field House, an indoor athletic facility with a track, indoor tennis courts, and spectator areas.
-He also founded scholarship programs for students at Boston College Law School, and made a $1.5 million donation to endow the William F. Farley Chair at the law school.
-In May 1996, Farley made a $1 million donation to his high school, St. Raphael Academy, which went toward science and computer resources, tuition assistance, and the athletic department.
+His largest single contribution was a three-and-a-half million dollars gift to Bowdoin College in 1984, which resulted in Farley Field House, an indoor athletic facility with a track, indoor tennis courts, and spectator areas.
+He also founded scholarship programs for students at Boston College Law School, and made a donation to endow the William F. Farley Chair at the law school.

+In May 1996, Farley made a donation to his high school, St. Raphael Academy, which went toward science and computer resources, tuition assistance, and the athletic department.
 In 1998 and in honor of Farley's contributions to the school, the West Annex Building at St. Raphael was renamed Barbara Farley Hall, in honor of Farley's mother.

 Farley has made numerous contributions over the years to the American Heart Association, and he's been a donor to and board member of various civic and cultural organizations in his adopted hometown of Chicago, Illinois (including the Goodman Theatre, the Lyric Opera of Chicago, and the Chicago Council on Foreign Relations).
 He has also sat on the board of directors for the Horatio Alger Association of Distinguished Americans.